bootdotdev/blog/content/about.md

 So many students struggle figuring out *what* to learn next.
 There's nothing worse than wandering around in "tutorial hell", from programming language to programming language, and framework to framework.
 We have a [simple, linear computer science program](https://github.com/bootdotdev/curriculum) that's designed to prepare you for an entry-level role in backend development.

-## A great project portfolio and Github profile is better for your job search than a formal degree
+## A great project portfolio and Github profile is better for your job search than a certificate

+A degree from a great university helps when looking for work, but they're expensive and rarely *required*.
+Certificates from non-accredited programs usually don't help much at all.

-Degrees from a university and certificates from formal programs don't hurt, but most students overestimate their value.
-There's nothing more powerful than being able to show employers exactly what you're capable of and how much coding you've done.
+There's nothing more powerful than being able to show employers exactly what you're capable of and how much coding you've done through a strong portfolio of projects.

 ## It's not hard to find coding courses online, but it is hard to find good ones